Skip to content

 Seed-Based Replay

 When a systematic testing build runs, it uses a random seed to determine the interleaving order.
-If a run triggers a bug, the runtime prints the seed and a rerun command to stderr.
-You can replay the exact same interleaving:
+The runtime prints the seed and a rerun command to stderr at the start of every run.
+When a run triggers a bug, replay that seed to reproduce the exact same interleaving:

 ./my-program --ponysystematictestingseed 12345